jotyGill/openpyn-nordvpn/README.md

   -u, --udp             use port UDP-1194 instead of the default TCP-443

   -c COUNTRY_CODE, --country-code COUNTRY_CODE
-                        Specifiy Country Code with 2 letters, i.e au,
+                        Specify Country Code with 2 letters, i.e au,

-  -a AREA, --area AREA  Specifiy area: city name or state e.g "openpyn au -a victoria"
+  -a AREA, --area AREA  Specify area: city name or state e.g "openpyn au -a victoria"
                         or "openpyn au -a 'sydney'"

   -d, --daemon          Run script in the background as openvpn daemon

   -m MAX_LOAD, --max-load MAX_LOAD
-                        Specifiy load threashold, rejects servers with more load than this, DEFAULT=70
+                        Specify load threshold, rejects servers with more load than this, DEFAULT=70

   -t TOP_SERVERS, --top-servers TOP_SERVERS
-                        Specifiy the number of Top Servers to choose from the NordVPN''s Sever list for the given Country, These will be Pinged.
+                        Specify the number of Top Servers to choose from the NordVPN''s Sever list for the given Country, These will be Pinged.
 DEFAULT=6

   -p PINGS, --pings PINGS
-                        Specifiy number of pings to be sent to each server to determine quality, DEFAULT=5
+                        Specify number of pings to be sent to each server to determine quality, DEFAULT=5

   -T TOPPEST_SERVERS, --toppest-servers TOPPEST_SERVERS
                         After ping tests the final server count to randomly choose a server from, DEFAULT=3

-  -k, --kill            Kill any running Openvnp process, very usefull to kill
+  -k, --kill            Kill any running Openvnp process, very useful to kill
                         openpyn process running in background with "-d" switch

   -x, --kill-flush      Kill any running Openvnp process, AND Flush Iptables

-  -f, --force-fw-rules  Enfore Firewall rules to drop traffic when tunnel
+  -f, --force-fw-rules  Enforce Firewall rules to drop traffic when tunnel
                         breaks , Force disable DNS traffic going to any other interface

   --update              Fetch the latest config files from nord''s site

   -l [L_LIST], --list [L_LIST]
-                        If country code supplied ("-l us"): Displays all servers in a given country with their current load and supported features.
-Otherwise: display all
+                        If no argument given prints all Country Names and Country Codes; If country code supplied ("-l us"):
-                        countries along with thier country-codes
+                        Displays all servers in that given country with their current load and openvpn support status.
+Works in conjunction with (-a | --area, and server types (--p2p, --tor) e.g "openpyn -l it --p2p --area milano"

-  --p2p                 Only look for servers with "Peer To Peer" support --dedicated           Only look for servers with "Dedicated IP" support --tor                 Only look for servers with "Tor Over VPN" support --double              Only look for servers with "Double VPN" support --anti-ddos           Only look for servers with "Anti DDos" support --test                Simulation only, do not actullay connect to the vpn
+  --p2p                 Only look for servers with "Peer To Peer" support --dedicated           Only look for servers with "Dedicated IP" support --tor                 Only look for servers with "Tor Over VPN" support --double              Only look for servers with "Double VPN" support --anti-ddos           Only look for servers with "Anti DDos" support --test                Simulation only, do not actually connect to the vpn
                         server

   ```